 After a little over a year of program development, I helped the clubs obtain a grant so we could purchase new equipment and organize two sports camps focused on women’s empowerment.

-Through our sports programs, all of our athletes have learned what opportunities are, and how to take advantage of them in order to become healthy, educated, responsible citizens prepared to be leaders in their community and country.
+Through our sports programs, all of our athletes have learned to look for opportunities and take advantage of them in order to become healthy, educated, responsible citizens, ones prepared to be leaders in their community and country.
 Our athletes and coaches are winning, but most importantly, they are learning that they have the capacity to succeed in many aspects of their lives.